H. C. Klinkert: Family

-Klinkert married a Eurasian girl, Wilhelmina Louis Kahle on 5 October 1857 who couldn’t speak Dutch but helped him contact more Malay speaking locals.
+Klinkert married a Eurasian woman, Wilhelmina Louis Kahle on 5 October 1857 who couldn’t speak Dutch but helped him contact more Malay speaking locals.
 Klinkert and his wife moved to Semarang at the end of May 1859 for a temporary stay.
 Klinkert’s missionary work and translating would take his family all over Java for the next several years until he arrived in Tanjungpinang at Riau in June 1864 where he lived with his family for two and a half years under terrible conditions.
 Because of the illness and isolation brought about by these conditions, he informed the NBG that he could do his translations in the Netherlands.
 Klinkert's wife was suffering from tuberculosis when they moved to Amsterdam in mid-1867.
 Shortly after she died in 1870, Klinkert married Willemina Samuela Diderika Roering (1844–1929) who brought a child of her own into the union.
 They would have ten more children together.